saeedmirzade/saeedmirzade/README.md

 # 💫 About Me:

-I’m a Senior Full-Stack Developer since 2022 with deep expertise in the MERN stack and React Native, specializing in React.js, React Native, Node.js, TypeScript, SCSS, and MongoDB.
+I’m a Experienced Full-Stack Developer since 2022 with deep expertise in the MERN stack and React Native, specializing in React.js, React Native, Node.js, TypeScript, SCSS, and MongoDB.
 I design and build robust, scalable, and secure web and mobile applications with a strong focus on performance, maintainability, and clean architecture

 <br>
 With a solid command of both frontend and backend development, I deliver end-to-end solutions — from intuitive, high-performance user interfaces to optimized, secure server-side systems.
 I thrive in fast-paced environments and enjoy solving complex problems using efficient code and smart design patterns.